Bisher 923 mal gespeichert

 We really encourage workaways to become part of the household during their time with us.

-They can learn how to work with poultry, gardening and building trade work.
+They can learn how to help with poultry, gardening and building tasks.

 Hopefully they will discover a way of life that has changed very little over the last fifty years